Looking for a decent community platform?

 Head over to the settings and under onboarding, you can customize the invitation emails that will be sent to new members of the community.

-Circle offers customizable invitation emails with dynamic variables like invitation and community URLs.
-You can tailor emails for new and existing Circle users.
-The platform also allows customization of post-signup onboarding messages to welcome and guide new members.
+Circle offers custom invitation emails with variables for invitation/community URLs, separate email options for new and existing users, and customizable post-signup messages to welcome new members.

 To take it further, you can use Circle’s automation workflows (available in their higher plan) to say: